gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-1/main.typ

 For each abstract method there is an associated overriding method, detecting such a method is done by the method: `is-overriding-method`, the full Implementation can be found in @is-overriding-method.

 Retrieving the connected overriding method with each abstract method is done by using the built Ekeko logic query: `(methoddeclaration-methoddeclaration|overrides ?abstract-method ?overrider-method)`.
-For either grounded value, Ekeko will retrieve the accompaying method, in this case the `overrider-method`.
+For either grounded value, Ekeko will retrieve the accompanying method, in this case the `overrider-method`.

 ==== Class